naraujodc/RAG_Chatbot_Ballet/README.md

 Diagram of the database creation (gray) and RAG pipeline (pink)
 </p>

+*Note:* The conceptual RAG pipeline diagram was inspired by the framework presented in the Gradient Flow article, [*Best Practices in Retrieval-Augmented Generation (RAG)*](https://gradientflow.substack.com/p/best-practices-in-retrieval-augmented).

 ## Document Collection Summary
 The Classical Ballet RAG Assistant was built upon a curated collection of materials, ensuring specialized knowledge across history, technique, and repertoire.